williamhart-az/zorin_kiosk/README.md

 ## Configuration

-All configuration options are stored in the `kiosk_setup.env` file.
+All configuration options are stored in the `.env` file.
 You can customize:

 - Kiosk user details (username, password, full name)
 - Admin username